 But here’s a secret for you: filing your business taxes doesn’t have to be scary.
 In fact, if you plan, prepare, and know what to expect, filing your taxes can be just another ordinary task in your world of business ownership — no scarier than ordering inventory or applying for a business loan.

 The key, though, is making sure that you’re prepared.
 Don’t know where to start?
 You’re in luck; you can start right here!
 In this post, we’re going to go over what to expect when filing small business taxes for the first time.
 We’ll take the confusion out of tax forms, point you toward money-saving deductions, and help boost your confidence going into the tax season.

 Table of Contents

-Know Which Tax Forms You Need To File & When
+1. Know Which Forms You Need To File & When